-Adding as much information as possible to the Content Calendar keeps your team working at a high velocity.
+Adding as much info as you can to the Content Calendar keeps your team working at a high speed.
+All of your content ideas are in one place, so you and your team are super organized.
 Here are the things I suggest putting on it:

-- The Focus Keyword and the Secondary Keyword to write the content around.
+- The Focus Keyword and the Secondary Keyword to write the blog post around.

-- An SEO-friendly title and URL-slug.
-I like using Rank Math for this.
+- A strong SEO title and URL.
+I like to use Rank Math for this.

-- Create a Google Doc with a possible heading hierarchy.
+- Create a Google Doc with a detailed heading list.
 Add the link to the Content Calendar.

-- Be clear about how many words you expect the content to contain.
+- Be clear about how many words you expect the blog post to have.

-- Mention the number of internal and external links you expect the article to have.
+- Write the number of internal and external links you expect the article to have.

-- Make a time slot for the delivery time of each of these:
+- Make a time slot for the end time for each of these:

-- Indicate when the infographic design should be complete.
+- Mark when the infographic design should be done.

-- Indicate when editing of the article should be complete.
+- Mark when editing the article should be done.

-- Indicate when the last pass of an SEO audit should be complete.
+- Mark when the last pass of an SEO audit should be done.

-- If you have a large team, ensure each time slot has the relevant employee’s name.
+- If you have a large team, make each time slot have the team member’s name.

-- Write down contact information for any required external contacts, like experts of guests.
+- Write down contact info for any needed external contacts, like experts or guests.

-The idea is to make sure that your team has what they need ahead of time.
+The idea is to ensure your team has what they need for the blog post ahead of time.
 By doing this, you enable them to work quickly but efficiently.
-They can move fast but maintain a high degree of quality.
-Here is an example of a Content Calendar that uses this technique:
+They can move fast but keep a high quality of work.
+Here is an example of a Content Calendar that uses this guide:

-Notice that each item has an identical color.
-Each also has a shared prefix “Content #127 -” before the name of the job.
-Each job has its delivery date.
-There are even two different jobs sharing a delivery date.
+Notice that each item has the same color.
+Each also has the same prefix, “Content #127 -” before the job name.
+Each job has its end date.
+Even two different jobs share an end date.

 Clicking on each item brings up the details page.
-The details contain vital information about the article which we discussed earlier.
-We can see the “writing” item is assigned to @eapoe.
-Each task for this content has a similar assignment.
+The details have vital info about the article which we discussed earlier.
+We can see the “writing” item belongs to @eapoe.
+Each task for this blog post has its owner.

 6. Have team meetings

 Imagine you have a great team.
 Everyone is at the top of their field.
-Their skill levels mean they work quickly and efficiently.
-Yet they always seem to be stumbling to complete things on time.
-When you talk to them, most indicate they feel under-informed on the whole timeline.
-They also indicate they frequently think they have more time than they actually do.
-Some say they cannot find the information they need to complete the tasks.
+Their skill levels mean they work fast and accurately.
+Yet they always seem to struggle completing tasks on time.

-That was me at more than one previous job.
-You solve this through communication.
-A good start is putting as much information as possible on your Content Calendar, as I mentioned earlier in #6.
-Another good step is to have frequent team meetings to get everyone on the same page.
-You could also invest a little bit of money into a corporate chat app, like Slack.
+That was me at more than one past job.
+You can solve this through open communication.
+A good start is putting as much info as you can on your Content Calendar, as I said earlier in #5.

 The most important thing is to communicate.

 Ensure that all team members know what they are working on.
 Also, ensure team members who rely on each other’s work can coordinate to unblock each other.
-Encourage communication on the team and there will be a productivity increase.
+Promote communication on the team, and there will more than likely be a productivity increase.

 7. Quality > Quantity

-One or Two well-written, link-rich, infographic-littered, SEO-optimized posts a week are preferred to ten grammatically incorrect, anchor-less, image-barren, keyword-less articles, at least from Google’s perspective.
-Google wants to promote content that users find valuable.
+One or Two well-written, link-rich, infographic-filled, SEO-focused blog posts a week are preferred.
+Not ten grammatically incorrect, anchor-less, image-barren, keyword-less articles.
+Google wants to promote content that users find helpful.

 It is equally important to impress your users as compared to impressing Google.